 Whether it is early intervention with a conversation involving family or friends or a staged intervention, the process does work.
 Overall, family interventions do not pose serious health or psychological risks yet will only disrupt the relationship with the addict.
 Some addicts respond to the intervention with anger, threats and refuse to attend treatment.
 Other addicts may break down and quickly realize they need help.
 Once the family has the addict’s agreement to receive help, the tough part is following through and not giving in.

-Common Types of Family Intervention
+Common Types of Drug and Alcohol Intervention

 There are many common methods of family intervention, whether done with a professional interventionist or organized by the family.
 Simple intervention, for example, is not a huge gathering of people to confront the addict.
 Typically, this is one family member facing the addicted person asking them to stop using drugs and enter treatment.
 A simple intervention could also be done with the help of a professional interventionist.
 A classical intervention begins with a planning session that includes everyone involved and usually an interventionist.
 The interventionist would counsel and educate the family, and everyone has a role to play when the intervention happens.
 Most classical interventions are based on the Johnson Model, which is a surprise approach with a family interventionist.